What is VAT?

 VAT retail scheme

 A VAT retail scheme can be used in conjunction with other VAT schemes.
 There are three main VAT retail schemes called point of sale scheme, apportionment scheme and the direct calculation scheme.
+Which scheme is best for your business depends on your taxable income and how you operate.

 VAT margin scheme